DouglasMeloo/Find-It-Brazil/README.md

 search for locations, check-in and check-out dates and the number of guests to find the best place to stay.
 The website aims to prioritize user safety, comfort and cleanliness, ensuring a reliable and secure rental experience.

+## Features

+- Search for accommodation by location, check-in/check-out dates and number of guests.
+- Browse information on the most visited cities in Brazil.
+- Explore popular hotspots and attractions.
+- Access accommodation details and pricing.
+- Register for an account to access additional features.